vtex-apps/search-result/README.md

 }
 ```

-In order to be used inside the flexbile block, we created: `breadcrumb.search`, `fetch-more`, `search-content`, `products-count-per-page`, `filter-navigator.v3`, `total-products.v2`, `order-by.v2` & `search-title.v2`.
+In order to be used inside the flexbile block, we created: `breadcrumb.search`, `search-fetch-more`, `search-content`, `search-products-count-per-page`, `filter-navigator.v3`, `total-products.v2`, `order-by.v2` & `search-title.v2`.

 Noticeable notes:

-- `fetch-more` renders the fetch more button or the loading spinner, depending on your pagination type.
+- `search-fetch-more` renders the fetch more button or the loading spinner, depending on your pagination type.
 - `search-content` renders the gallery or the not-found block, depending on the products returned for the specified filters.
-- `products-count-per-page` renders the current products count displayed.
+- `search-products-count-per-page` renders the current products count displayed.
 - All `*.v2` or `.v3` is just a version bump, no changes in behaviour, the changes are that the new components now fetch the data from the search page context and should only be used in the flexible layout.
 Also changes the wrapper css class, usually by just adding a `--layout` to the previous used class (like `filters` to `filters--layout`).

 Read more at the `Max Items Per Page Usage` section.